 - Qualified leasehold improvement property as described in section 168(e)(6), - Qualified restaurant property as described in section 168(e)(7), or - Qualified retail improvement property as described in section 168(e)(8).

 This property is considered "qualified section 179 real property."

-The maximum section 179 expense deduction that may be expensed for qualified section 179 real property is \$250,000 of the total cost of all section 179 property placed in service in 2010.
+The maximum section 179 expense deduction that may be expensed for qualified section 179 real property is \$250,000 of the total cost of all section 179 property placed in service in 2011.
 A 2010 deduction attributable to qualified real property which is disallowed under the trade or business income limitation (see Business Income Limit in chapter 2 of Pub.
 946) is carried over to 2011.
-The carryover amount from 2010 is considered placed in service on the first day of the 2011 tax year.
-Any such amounts that are not deducted in 2011, plus any 2011 disallowed section 179 expense deductions attributable to qualified section 179 real property, are treated as property placed in service in 2011 for purposes of computing depreciation.
+The carryover amount from 2010 (or a portion of the amount) not deducted in 2011 is considered placed in service on the first day of the 2011 tax year.
+Thus, any such amounts that are not deducted in 2011, plus any 2011 disallowed section 179 expense deductions attributable to qualified section 179 real property. are treated as property placed in service in 2011 for purposes of computing depreciation.
+Any of these amounts will not be reported on line 13 of Form 4562.
+They will instead be reported on the appropriate line under Part II or Part III of Form 4562.
 For further information on qualified section 179 real property, see section 179(f) and Pub.
 946.

 The IRS will release guidance concerning qualified section 179 real property.
-The guidance will be published in the Internal Revenue Bulletin in early 2011.
+The guidance will be published in the Internal Revenue Bulletin in late 2011.